Chief: Nandini Raghuraman, MD, MSCI

 The DCR provides comprehensive services to support clinical investigators.
 Our excellent support team – which includes research assistants, nurse coordinators, data managers, epidemiologists, a statistician and project coordinators – can assist with multiple phases of study planning, as well as data management and analysis.

 We also provide a dedicated clinical research facility that has patient exam rooms, a processing lab, workstations and secure storage.
-Obstetric exam rooms are also available in the Maternity Building for the purpose of seeing patients for clinical research studies.
+Obstetric exam rooms are also available in the Center for Outpatient Health for the purpose of seeing patients for clinical research studies.

 Department-wide resources for researchers